Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 mount /dev/sda1 /mnt/boot/efi
 ```

 I can't explain the reasoning, but if you do it in reverse, the install will fail down the line.
-You will have to ignore the order of the commands in image as I remounted in the afforementioned order later.
+You will have to ignore the order of the commands in image as I remounted in the aforementioned order later.
 ![](/img/arch/install_process/21.jpg#center)

 At this point you are ready install the base tools for the system as well as the linux kernel.